jamescooke/blog/content/2004-travis-migration.rst

 Previously I wrote that `Travis dot org has been exhausting its GitHub API rate limit </travis-hitting-githubs-api-limits-for-open-source-projects.html>`_.
-Test results for projects tested on Travis dot org (travis-ci.org) have not been reliably reported back to GitHub.
-This leaves builds in a pending yellow status and pull requests blocked.
+Test results for projects built on Travis dot org (travis-ci.org) have not been reliably reported back to GitHub.
+This leaves commits on GitHub in a pending yellow status and pull requests blocked.

 The solution is for open source maintainers to migrate their projects from Travis dot org to Travis dot com (travis-ci.com).
 This solves the API rate